LEADING Program

 University of Puerto Rico-Mayaguez

 • I’m a student at the Horticulture undergraduate program, with a minor on Marketing at the University of Puerto Rico Mayaguez campus.
 Sub-Secretary of the Agriculture Sciences Council and delegate of the General Council of Students in UPRM.
 I love being part of many programs like Leading Hispanics since they prepare me educationally and professionally.
 For me it is very important, education and knowledge at the university as a professional level.
-I have three certifications: Business plan for Agro-enterprise, Marketing Plan for Agricultural Prducts and Agro-enterprise: Technical and Financial Resources.
+I have three certifications: Business plan for Agro-enterprise, Marketing Plan for Agricultural Products and Agro-enterprise: Technical and Financial Resources.
 Some hobbies they are going to the beach, gym, sharing with friends and especially family.

 • Michelle M Tacoronte González